 Ours is a broad and progressive co-curricular programme.
 A tremendous variety of clubs, societies and activities enables all students to get involved, wherever their interests lie.
 Students discover new passions, develop their confidence, embrace their creativity and, most importantly, have fun.

 Our co-curricular provision is extensive and constantly evolving.
 Students find all sorts of clubs to engage their interest, from Improv Club to Dissection Society, from Junior Feminist Society to Gardening Club.

-Engineering and creative technologies are exciting developing areas; students can now attend Rapid Prototyping Club or participate in Formula 24 Firefly racing in Motorsports Club.
+Engineering and creative technologies are exciting developing areas; students can now attend App Development Club or participate in Formula 24 Firefly racing in Motorsports Club, amongst other opportunities.